germal/OpenCVB/README.md

 Some typical problems with new installations:

--   Link problems: check the OpenCV environmental variable for OpenCV version.
+-   Link problems: check the “OpenCV_Version” environmental variable for OpenCV version.
 Make sure that OpenCV Debug and Release versions were built successfully.

 -   Camera Failure: check the Kinect4Azure/Intel D4xx installation, test camera independently.
 Did the Kinect4Azure support get upgraded recently?
+Post if some configuration problems prevent the camera from working in OpenCVB.

 -   Python Scripts Fail: check OpenCVB Options Python setting.
 Make sure it points to the currently installed version in Visual Studio.
-Test Python scripts independently using the PythonDebug.sln.
+Test Python scripts independently using \<OpenCVB Home Director\>/VB_Classes/Python/PythonDebug.sln.
 Also review the list of required packages in the Python section below.

 **Build New Experiments**